 Local news coverage is getting more options here in Beacon and the Hudson Valley.
-Luminary Media, the creators of longtime favorite for the arts, Chronogram, have launched a “newsroom” to add to local coverage for the Hudson Valley.
+Luminary Media, the creators of longtime favorite for the arts, Chronogram, have launched an online “newsroom” to add to local coverage for the Hudson Valley.

 The River Is A Newsroom On Civil, A Blockchain Newsroom Of The People

 Journalism as a whole is always evolving.
-Local journalism is always evolving, fighting to survive, is sometimes funded, sometimes not.
+Local journalism is always evolving extra quickly, fighting to survive, sometimes with funding, sometimes without.
 Sometimes local journalists write for free, sometimes there are sponsors and advertising campaigns that help it all continue.
 Local journalism is actually super fun to be involved in.

 The River is a newsroom running on Civil, which is a company started by journalists and marketing professionals, inspired by decades of events that cloud publishing and advertising.
 Most recently, sadly, the total wiping out of huge local media companies Gothamist and DNAInfo.
 The publisher of these online publications didn’t want his editors and journalists to unionize, and in a tizzy, took them offline, wiping out history of local coverage including real estate development disputes, landlord investigations, politics, events, openings, new business stories, and more.
 Poof, gone.
 Years of journalists’ work was wiped out.
 Which gives rise to print and local newspapers that often get underappreciated, yet archived in libraries.

 Later, WNYC and two other public radio stations acquired Gothamist, and the articles and radio stories have only gotten richer.
 The archives of Gothamist and DNAInfo did reappear online, and some folks from DNAInfo started something new called Block Club Chicago, which also is an official newsroom on Civil.